In order to use your Raspberry Pi to send out Beacon data in the advertising frame, we'll need to install a few open source tools, mainly Bluez

 Check if you already have Bluez

-If you already have a modern verison of Bluez you do not need to do this step!
+If you already have a modern version of Bluez you do not need to compile and can skip to step 4!

 On your Raspberry Pi, try running